blporter/Renamey/README.md

 - [x] Add an optional `dry-run` flag with planned execution output.
 - [x] Allow passing in different models.
 - [x] Fix finicky movie handling.
-- [ ] If a show's title folder doesn't contain a season, add one and move episodes into it.
+- [x] If a show's title folder doesn't contain a season, add one and move episodes into it.
-  - Pull the season number from episode name, default Season 01.